AlejandroDavidArzolaSaavedra/Data-Structures/ordered_sequence/README.md

 2. Performed performance tests using the files `data.dat` and `data_no.dat`:
    - Insertions and extractions of elements.
    - Successful and unsuccessful searches.

-## Final Report 📊

-Prepared a report that included:

-1. Graph of the average insertion time in the increasing phase.
-2. Graph of the average extraction time in the decreasing phase.
-3. Graph of the average successful search time for different sizes of the structure.
-4. Graph of the average unsuccessful search time for different sizes of the structure.
-5. Comparison between insertion and extraction times.
-6. Comparison between times of successful and unsuccessful searches.

-Each graph was accompanied by a justification and analysis of possible causes of the observed behavior.